 The layers of colorful rock that paint the sides of the canyon walls combined with the enormous size and depth of the canyon are what draws visitors and create some of the most stunning landscape images.

 The colors of the canyon change throughout the day as the sunlight lights the canyon walls from different angles.
 The colors further change with the seasons of the year, with the winter months adding snow-capped ridges and rock formations adding to the already stunning landscapes.

 The park features a north and south rim with the South Rim experiencing about 90% of the visitor traffic.
 Apart from the South Rim, the majority of the park requires the use of pack trails or backcountry roads.
 The area is extremely rugged and attracts some of the more adventurous travelers who want to avoid the crowds and explore the park by hiking the trails.

-Wildlife of Grand Canyon National Park includes cougar, big horn sheep, elk, mule deer, coyote, and ring-tailed cats.
+Wildlife of Grand Canyon National Park includes the cougar, bighorn sheep, elk, mule deer, coyote, and ring-tailed cats.
 While there are other birds of prey, the California condor is the largest and it is also on the IUCN endangered species list.
 Bald eagles are another highlight sighting.

 The Grand Canyon is both the pinnacle feature of the national park and one of the pinnacle tourist attractions of the United States.
 It is the second most visited national park.

 The Grand Canyon is the highlight of the park and experiencing the canyon from the various viewpoints and activities is the best way to engage the fullness this wonder of the world has to offer.
 Highlight experiences include helicopter flights and views over the canyon, rafting down the Colorado River between the canyon walls, and hiking the trails along or down into the canyon.

 The majority of visitors will explore the canyon scenic overlooks by driving the park roads along the South Rim.
 Approximately 30 miles (48 km) of the South Rim are possible through driving these park roads.